countable-web/ops-manual/peopleops/COMMUNICATIONS_CHARTER.rst

    recipient's work hours, so they should check it twice a day.
 When people are in "focus mode", they shouldn't have slack open as it's a distraction.
+-  Slack is NOT good for assigning a tasks, especially to the whole group.
+It's better to ask a question of someone for example, than make sure tasks (>2m) are captured in Trello.
 -  If the message could be useful to more than one person, post it in the most relevant public or project channel.